lski/webpack-babel-typescript-react-template/Readme.md

 <details>
 <summary>Explanation</summary>

-We start by creating an image with a name (wpt) and version (1.0.0) that can be changed as needed NB: You should increment your version numbers as you make changes to avoid conflicts.
+We start by creating an image with a name (wpt) and version (1.0.0) that can be changed as needed Note: You should increment your version numbers as you make changes to avoid conflicts.

 We create and run a container, calling it `wpt-1` from the production build `1.0.0` we created earlier.
 Remember that container names should be unique, so if you are going to run multiple containers then remember to change the name for each e.g. wpt-2, wpt-3, etc.